Learn the technique that got me speaking fluent Japanese in less than 1 year : Download Video

 So this is the point where I’d show you some anime examples, but to be honest Ive never even heard this word in anime before.
 So here’s an example from a J-drama :]

-*pride example*
+*Pride example*

-But before I do that I want to teach you guys a vital concept/ word in japan and anime that doesn’t occur in America.
+But before I do that I want to teach you guys a vital concept/ word in Japan and anime that doesn’t occur in America.

 So that concept is…